Timeline: Gaddafi casts deathly pall over liberated Libya

 -- The United Nations and human rights groups, including Amnesty International, call for a full investigation into the death of Gaddafi and voice concerns he may have been executed, a war crime under international law.

--- A pro-Gaddafi television station in Syria says the former leader's wife has asked for a U.N. investigation into his death.
+-- A television station based in Syria that supported Gaddafi says that his wife has asked for a U.N. investigation into his death.

-October 22 - SATURDAY - Forces guarding Gaddafi's body let in members of the public to view it for a second day.
+October 22 - SATURDAY - Forces guarding Gaddafi's body let in members of the public to see the deposed leader for a second day.
 Wounds that may hold clues to how he died are covered.

 -- A Reuters reporter who viewed the body says Gaddafi's head was turned to the left.
-That meant a bullet hole that earlier could be seen on the left side of his face, just in front of his ear, was no longer visible.
+That meant a bullet hole that earlier could be seen on the left side of his face, just in front of his ear, could no longer be seen.

--- Two days earlier Mo'tassim's body was laid out in a private house in Misrata.
+-- Two days earlier the body of Mo'tassim was laid out in a private house in Misrata.
 Wounds to his jaw and neck were visible.
-On Saturday in the cold store, his body was covered to the neck with a blanket.
-The jaw and neck wounds had been stitched up.
+On Saturday in the cold store, his body was covered up to the neck with a blanket.
+The wounds to his jaw and neck had been stitched up.

 October 23 - SUNDAY - An autopsy on Gaddafi is carried out in the early hours at a morgue in Misrata and reveals that he had one bullet wound in the left side of his head and one in his abdomen, official sources say.

--- Thousands continue to queue to see Gaddafi and his son despite the increasing stench of putrefying flesh.
+-- Thousands continue to queue to see Gaddafi and his son despite an increasing stench of visibly putrefying flesh.

 -- Nick Kaufman, Saadi Gaddafi's lawyer, says in an email that he is "shocked and outraged by the vicious brutality" shown toward his father and his brother Mo'tassim.